Calcutta Customs Club: History

 The club was established in 1892 as an institutional club of Calcutta Customs (now known as 'Kolkata Customs').
 During the British rule in India, they achieved success at the IFA Shield, in which the club gained runner-up position in 1908, 1909, 1915, and 1939.
-In the Calcutta Football League season of 2021–22, Calcutta Customs was managed by Biswajit Bhattacharya.
+In 2004, Calcutta Customs traveled to Bhutan and took part in the Bhutan King's Cup in which they competed in Group B. In the Calcutta Football League season of 2021–22, Calcutta Customs was managed by Biswajit Bhattacharya.

+In June 2023, the Indian Football Association (IFA) announced the merger of both Premier Division A and B of the Calcutta Football League ahead of its 125th edition, in which Calcutta Customs was placed in Group II.